earthstar-project/earthstar-graph-db/README.md

 We hash the source and dest strings to shorten them and remove punctuation that would interfere with the Earthstar path.

-Each edge document holds this content:
+Each edge document holds this content encoded as JSON:
 ```ts
 interface EdgeContent {
     source: string,